vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. In the top-right area of the blade, hover the mouse pointer over value assigned to **ID Scope**, and then click **Copy to clipboard**.

-    You will be using this value shortly, so make note of the value if you are unable to use the clipboard.
+    This is the same that you saved when you configured the lab prerequisites.
+You will be using this value shortly, so if you didn't already make note of the value, create a record of it now.
 Be sure to differentiate between uppercase "O" and the number "0".

     The **ID Scope** will be similar to this value: `0ne0004E52G`